netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/pihole) will autodetect the new service running on your Raspberry Pi and immediately start collecting metrics every second.

-Restart Netdata with `sudo service netdata restart` to start Netdata, which will then recognize that Pi-hole is running and start a per-second collection job.
+Restart Netdata with `sudo systemctl restart netdata`, which will then recognize that Pi-hole is running and start a per-second collection job.
 When you refresh your Netdata dashboard or load it up again in a new tab, you'll see a new entry in the menu for **Pi-hole** metrics.

 ## Use Netdata to explore and monitor your Raspberry Pi and Pi-hole